Listing by Chitika

 Chisels, a scraper, a tweezer and a small etcher.

-Use scraping tools such as etchers, hand chisels, needles and tweezers if you need to get rid of dirt particles in cavities.
-You can buy them all on that same website that I use (personally I got the kit where you get one of each).
-A scraper is also one of the geological tools that is handy to measure hardness with, once you get the feeling for it.
+kit where you get one of each).
+A Use scraping tools such as etchers, hand chisels, needles and tweezers if you need to get rid of dirt particles in cavities.
+The scraper is also one of the geological tools that is handy to measure hardness with, once you get the feeling for it.
 Once you have properly cleaned your specimen, it is ready for identification.

 Ceramic streak plate.